Efficient Tactile Perception with Soft Electrical Impedance Tomography and Pre-trained Transformer: PTET performance on simulated test

 \subsection{Dataset}

-As shown in Fig. \ref{fig-datacollect}, the sensing region, measuring $100 \times 100 \, mm^2$, is divided into $48 \times 48$ pixels with a background conductivity of 0.00312 S/m.
+As shown in Fig. \ref{fig-datacollect}, the sensing region, measuring $100 \, mm\times 100 \, mm$, is divided into $48 \times 48$ pixels with a background conductivity of 0.00312 S/m.
 Circular areas with diameters ranging from 7.5 mm to 27.5 mm are used to represent tactile interactions, emphasizing both position and intensity.
 The conductivity within these touch regions is randomly varied between 0.05 and 2 times the background value to simulate diverse touch effects.
 The dataset generated comprises 500,000 samples, with each of the five subsets containing 100,000 samples.
 Each sample includes one E2IM and corresponding Ground Truth (GT).
 These subsets correspond to different numbers of touch regions, ranging from 1 to 5 touch areas per sample.
 Each subset is further partitioned into training, validation, and testing datasets using an 18:1:1 ratio.
 This results in a total of 450,000 samples for training, 25,000 for validation, and 25,000 for testing.
 All data were generated using COMSOL Multiphysics and Matlab.
+The detail of the framework of the 2D EIT simulation dataset generation is shown in Supplementary Fig. 1.
+As shown in Supplementary Fig. 2, the waveform shapes of the reference voltage signals from simulation and real-world measurements are highly consistent.